ethereum/devp2p/discv5/discv5-theory.md

 advertisers.
 It is also possible to implement a feedback system between trusted clients and servers.

-### Amplifying network traffic by returning fake registrations
+#### Amplifying network traffic by returning fake registrations

-An attacker might wish to direct discovery traffic to a chosen address.
-This is prevented by not returning endpoint details in the [TOPICNODES] message.
+An attacker might wish to direct discovery traffic to a chosen address by returning records pointing to that address.

+**TBD: this is not solved**

-### Not registering/returning valid registrations
+#### Not registering/returning valid registrations

 Although the limited registration frequency ensures that the resource requirements of acting as a proper advertisement medium are sufficiently low, such selfish behavior is